Do I qualify as low-risk for out of hospital birth or prenatal/postnatal only care with Midwives Cooperative?

 What if something goes wrong?

 You and your midwife will establish an emergency care plan at the beginning of your pregnancy.
 We carefully monitor you and your baby during labor to screen for issues that may arise.
 All members of our care team are trained and equiped to manage birth emergencies.
 We carry medications for hemorrhage and are trained in neonatal resuscitation.
-If transfer to ta hospital is indicated, your midwife will transfer with you to provide support and ensure a timely transition.
+If transfer to a hospital is indicated, your midwife will manage the transfer with the receiving hospital and ensure a timely transition.

 How do we get a birth certificate for a baby born at home?